k123c4/LightsOut/README.md

 the cellstate is on line 22
 randomize and recolor are the two helper methods the grid is set by line 15 in gridLayout
+GRIDSIZE is used for code to use gridLayout